slamice/wri/hipsters/chapter08.md

 The Italian girl chattered away a reply at full force, the other sipped through a straw, looking around aimlessly.
 It was impossible to tell how much drugs were involved in her demeanour.
 Perhaps none.

 "Are you Italian?
 I'm Italian."
 She stared.
-The sun went down and besides her eyes it got too dark to tell her expression.
+The sun went down earlier and besides her eyes it got too dark to tell her expression, but you could feel her beaming violently.

-"No" I yelled over the growing shouting and waves.
+"No" I yelled over the growing chats around us.
 "Do you think I would fit in better if I did?"
-The Jewish girl flit her head up suddenly like a bird, and then away.
+The Jewish girl flit her head up suddenly to look at me, like a bird, and then away.

 "I don't know I don't exactly fit it, like I'm not married yet all my family is married I work at a big company and lots of people just bail on you...
 During work too, people don't even notice.
 My whole department, you know," pause, a comment towards the bird "I mean did you see Tony?
 I've been working past eight all week and he's said nothing.
 I don't really get how he even has his job.
 The other day, see...
 He's never filled out Jonas's accountant forms WE ALL did can you believe _that_?"

-Her friend shook her head without regard, "No, I can't." spilled out without looking at her.
+Her friend shook her head without regard, "No, I can't." she only looked at her drink.

 The ship shrugged and swung in slow motion back to the docks.
 Patrons became excited, lively, bored, full, happy, tipsy, celebrating, a tiny bit seasick.
 A few final pictures took in the city lights.
 The pier welcomed them comely, giving in to their now witless jokes and non-existent drunk charms.